rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

-- [ ] Feedback regenerating after updates is distracting - Add labels to the loading states
 - [ ] Storyboard generation workflow
   - [ ] Allow users to generate with just a solution (but crawl up the edges)
   - [ ] Let's crawl up the dependencies (and add the edges)
+  - Add helper functions for crawling dependencies

 ---